Date: TBC 2019

 After meeting you at the airport and checking in to your Guesthouse, we will take a short tour of Islamabad.
-It is assumed guests will arrive in the small hours of the morning of 5th May.
+It is assumed guests will arrive in the small hours of the morning.
 Overnight in Islamabad.

 Day 2 – Fly from Islamabad to Chitral

 We will catch a scenic flight over the heart of the Hindu Kush to the remote Chitral valley.
 Chitral is cut off from the rest of Pakistan for six months of the year and feels very different from the Punjabi plains of Islamabad.
 The afternoon in Chitral can be spent visiting the fort, Shahi Mosque and the local bazaar.